quintans/eventsourcing/README.md

 feeder.Feed(ctx, sinker)
 ```

-In a distributed system where we can have multiple replicas of a service, the above scenario does not avoid duplication of events.
+In a distributed system where we can have multiple instance replicas of a service, we need to avoid duplication of events being forwarded to the message bus.

-To avoid duplication and keep the order of events we could have only one active instance using a distributed lock to elect the leader.
+To avoid duplication and **keep the order of events** we could have only one active instance using a distributed lock to elect the leader.
+But this would mean that we would have an idle instance and it is just a wast of resources.
-But we can go further by partitioning the events and balance the different partitions across the existing instances of the forwarder service.
+To take advantage of all the replicas we can partition the events and balance the different partitions across the existing instances of the forwarder service.

+**Example**: consider 2 forwarder instances and and we want to partition the events into 12 partitions.
+Each forwarder instance would be responsible 6 partitions.

 This is done with `store.Forwarder` that takes a *feed* and a *sink*. `store.Forwarder` implements `common.Tasker` so that it can be balanced among a set of workers.
 All workers are managed by `common.BalanceWorkers`